 That means by just adhering to the five lifestyle factors, women can substantially reduce their symptoms, making medication unnecessary for most — and, most importantly, taking that increased stroke risk out of the equation.

-Evidence medication isn’t always the answer
+Evidence medication isn’t the only answer

-Andrew T. Chan, MD, MPH, the study’s senior author, stated, “this study provides evidence that common and debilitating gastrointestinal symptoms could be well controlled in many cases with diet and lifestyle modifications alone.”
+Andrew T. Chan, MD, MPH, the study’s senior author, stated, “This study provides evidence that common and debilitating gastrointestinal symptoms could be well controlled in many cases with diet and lifestyle modifications alone.”

 But another significant aspect of this study is that it is one of the first to demonstrate physical activity in controlling GERD — something Dr. Chan was surprised to find.